Swizec/hide-imgur-homepage/README.md

 # Hide Imgur Homepage

 A Chrome extension that replaces the Imgur homepage with tips for taking a healthy break.
+New tip every time you slack.

 ![]()